-Rule 206(4)-2 of the Advisers Act (the "Custody Rule") requires advisers that have custody of client funds or securities to implement a set of controls designed to protect those client assets from being lost, misused, misappropriated or subject to financial reverses.
+Rule 206(4)-2 of the Advisers Act (the "Custody Rule") requires advisers that have custody of client funds or securities to implement a set of controls designed to protect those client assets from being lost, misused or misappropriated.

 Advisers with custody of client funds and securities must maintain them with "Qualified Custodians" defined under the amended rule to include banks and savings associations and registered broker-dealers.